- TL;DR: Always keep a paper trail.

 C when they were in the office and the cancellation of the planned get-together to go through them the day afterwards (for an alleged

-staff meeting, at 16:00, and which the company MD was apparently completely unaware was happening), we are forced to draw the conclusion that the videos do not exist and that the threat of them is used to gaslight tenants into believing that they must have left the mess claimed by SHL and agreeing to their proposed deposit deductions.
+staff meeting, at 16:00, and unbeknownst to the company's MD only a day earlier), we are forced to draw the conclusion that the videos do not exist and that the threat of them is used to gaslight tenants into believing that they must have left the mess claimed by SHL and agreeing to their proposed deposit deductions.

 We have managed to reduce SHL's claims by hundreds of pounds due to our willingness to fight them and our creation of a thorough paper trail over the past two years.
 Others on that same Facebook post have reported threatening legal action as an effective means of persuasion. ( Screenshots ) This suggests that this aspect of SHL's business model relies, either unintentionally or intentionally, on the fact that enough students will not be willing or able to dispute these excessive deposit deduction claims and that this number will be greater than the number of those who are.